velodrome-finance/superchain-contracts/SPECIFICATION.md

 The XERC20 implementation has also been lightly modified to support [SuperchainERC20](https://github.com/ethereum-optimism/specs/blob/main/specs/interop/token-bridging.md).
 A sample implementation is available [here](https://github.com/defi-wonderland/optimism/blob/develop/packages/contracts-bedrock/src/L2/SuperchainERC20.sol).
 This interface is also rate limited as per XERC20.

+## XOP

+### RestrictedXERC20

+The purpose of XOP is to provide a limited token that can be used as an incentive on gauges across the Superchain.
+It will be available to use on both Velodrome Superchain and Aerodrome reward contracts.

+On optimism, the token's usage is unrestricted.
+On the superchain (ex-Base), the following invariants are maintained:
+- Only the token bridge and rewards contracts can be whitelisted, and can transfer XOP to other addresses.
+- The token bridge is only able to send XOP to rewards contracts.
+- Recipients of rewards can only do one thing, which is to bridge the XOP back to optimism.
+- XOP cannot be used for anything else.

+On base, the following invariants are maintained:
+- Only the token bridge and rewards contracts can be whitelisted, and can transfer XOP to other addresses.
+- The token bridge is able to send XOP to both rewards contracts and normal addresses.
+- Recipients of rewards can only do one thing, which is to bridge the XOP back to optimism.
+- XOP cannot be used for anything else.

+XOP has been implemented as a restricted XERC20.
+RestrictedXERC20 is an extension of XERC20 with the following changes:
+- Mints and burns are not restricted.
+- Transfers are initially restricted to the token bridge.
+- Any addresses the token bridge transfers to are whitelisted.
+- Transfers can be made from whitelisted addresses to other addresses.
+- Otherwise, transfers revert.

+### RestrictedTokenBridge

+The restricted token bridge extends the token bridge to provide additional funcionality for use with XOP.

+#### RootRestrictedTokenBridge
+Superchain:
+- Allows users to deposit XOP into rewards contracts attached to a live gauge on the superchain.
+- The recipient must be a valid superchain gauge, with a chainid that matches the chainid of the destination.

+Base:
+- Allows users to deposit XOP into rewards contracts on base.
+- If the recipient is not a registered gauge, the rewards are sent to the recipient instead.

+#### LeafRestrictedTokenBridge
+Superchain:
+- Rewards are deposited directly into the rewards contract.

+Base:
+- Rewards are deposited directly into the rewards contract.
+- If the recipient is not a registered gauge, the rewards are sent to the recipient instead.

+### Known Issues
+- Checks for gauge validity only apply to the superchain.
+If tokens are sent to an address on base that is not a gauge, it will have to be bridged back to optimism before it can be used.
+- Due to messages being unordered, it is possible for gauges to be deposited into prior to successfully being created on the leaf chain.
+This will result in lost rewards.
+In general, it is assumed that gauges exist on both chains.
+- When bridging to base, the recipient must be checked carefully.
+If the recipient is a contract with no support to bridge tokens back, it could result in lost funds.